10 Types of Healthcare Data: The Complete Guide for 2026

 1. Electronic Health Records (EHRs) and Electronic Medical Records (EMRs)

-When you think of healthcare data, EHRs and EMRs are often the first systems that come to mind—and for good reason.
-They’re the digital backbone of modern patient care.
+When you think of healthcare data, EHRs and EMRs are often the first systems that come to mind, and for good reason.
+They're the digital backbone of modern patient care and healthcare software development.

 But while the two terms are often used interchangeably, they serve very different purposes.